Wren6991/RISCBoy-180/notes.md

 ## RTL

-* Clocking
-	* Create DCO
+* SRAM controller:
+	* Implement 8-bit writes as RMW so UBn/LBn can be removed
+* RISCBoy display controller:
+	* Support 8 bits per clock (for use with 8080 instead of SPI)
+	* Support VGA output
-		* Hard macro?
+* APU:
-	* Create clock muxes and dividers
-	* Create control registers and hook everything up
+	* Go to mono output only
 * Review resettable flops and see if they can be made non-reset for better density/routing

 ## "Verification"